Updated: Apr 3

-I couldn't wait to be a part of bringing all couples together, regardless of sexual preference or gender.
+I couldn't wait to be a part of bringing all couples together.
 Thankfully, on the 7th December 2017, after a nation-wide postal vote, legislation was passed to allow any two people wanting to tie the knot in Australia have the right to do so.
 Amen.

 Angela & Lisa's ceremony was emotional and finished on a high